 Tom Kuykendall – Board Member

-Kuykendall graduated from the University of Minnesota and has worked in the financial services industry for 18 years.
-He currently serves as Vice President, Product Management & Wealth Strategies for RBC Wealth Management in Minneapolis.
-Kuykendall has been extremely active in Minnesota youth sports for 25 years, volunteering as both a youth coach and youth sports administrator.
-He served as the president of St. Anthony Youth Basketball Association for nearly a decade and also as the president of the St. Anthony Sports Boosters.
+Kuykendall graduated from the University of Minnesota and has worked in the financial services industry for 24 years.
+He currently serves as Associate Vice President, Twin Cities Advisor Development for North Star Resource Group in Minneapolis.
+Kuykendall has been extremely active in Minnesota youth sports for 30 years, volunteering as both a youth coach and youth sports administrator.
+He served as the president of St. Anthony Youth Basketball Association for over a decade and also as the president of the St. Anthony Sports Boosters.
 Kuykendall resides in St. Anthony with his wife and three children, Mason, Makaela and Tommy.